 For the best flavor and texture, use full-fat sour cream.
 You can use light sour cream in a pinch, but avoid the fat-free version.

 These puffy sugar cookies are good on their own, but better when they’re all dolled up with frosting.
 We used this vanilla buttercream tinted it with dusty rose gel food coloring.
 If vanilla isn’t your favorite, try chocolate buttercream, strawberry frosting, or even lemon buttercream.
+Or if you’re looking for a less sweet option, you might top these cookies with our whipped frosting.
 These sugar cookie cakelettes are a blank canvas for a variety of frosting options.

 Nothing says a party like sprinkles, so be generous when you crown your cookies with the colorful toppers.
 We often use these naturally colored rainbow sprinkles.